-Some general rules are:
+NEW ZEALAND FOREIGN AFFAIRS & TF Aid Programme Some general rules are:

 - Leave small individuals in the sea.
 This allows adult fish to live long enough to breed and produce young fish, many of which will grow and be available to be caught in future years.
 Many fisheries authorities ban the catch of fish less than a minimum size. - Leave some big fish in the sea.
 Larger individuals produce many more eggs.
 This is because egg carrying capacity is related to fish volume not length. - Protect plant-eating fish.
 Some fish, such as parrotfish, unicorn fish and surgeonfish, eat seaweeds that would otherwise displace, compete with, or cover corals. - Ban or restrict some types of fishing.
-Restrict the length of gill nets used and ban the use of small mesh nets.
-Limit the number of fish traps or fish fences.
-Ban methods such as using underwater torches and spears at night when fish are sleeping (see SPC Community Information Sheet 29: Plant-eating fish). - Ban the use of damaging fishing methods.
-People using poisons and explosives are destroying our resources and our future. - Ban or reduce fishing on spawning fish.
+Some types of fishing are more damaging that others.
+Some fisheries managers restrict the length of gill nets, ban the use of small nets, and limit the number of fish traps and fences.
+Methods such as using underwater torches and spears at night, when fish are sleeping, should be banned. (see Information Sheet for Fishing Communities number 29: Plant-eating fish). - Ban the use of damaging fishing methods.
+Using poisons and explosives destroy our resources and our future. - Ban or reduce fishing on spawning fish.
 Ban fishing in areas where fish are known to gather to spawn or at times when fish are gathering to spawn.
 Spawning refers to the act of releasing eggs, which in most fish, are fertilised by males releasing sperm into the sea.
-Many fish have to gather in large numbers to reproduce successfully (see SPC Community Information Sheet 24: Spawning aggregations).
+Many fish have to gather in large numbers to reproduce successfully (see Information Sheet for Fishing Communities number 24: Spawning aggregations).

 - Protect critical habitats.
 All species need places to eat, live and grow.
 Some species use different habitats at different stages of their lives.
 These important habitats may include mangroves, seagrass beds and corals. - Set up permanent reserves to protect fish and places in which they live.
 Set up an area where fishing is banned to protect areas including corals and seagrass beds.
 No-take areas may allow fish catches to eventually increase in nearby areas. - Protect watershed areas.
-Seek government support to reduce sediments and nutrients running off the land into rivers and lagoons; these cause damage to many marine habitats (see SPC Information Sheet 27: Nutrients and sediments).
+Seek government support to reduce sediments and nutrients running off the land into rivers and lagoons; these cause damage to many marine habitats (see Community Information Sheet 27: Nutrients and sediments).